Black Americans say racism, policing top issues for November, favor Biden by huge margin, Post-Ipsos poll finds

 On a personal level, 7 percent of black adults feel Trump is sympathetic to the problems of black people in the United States, while 90 percent say he is not.
 At the same time, 87 percent say they believe Trump is “biased against black people.”

-“He’s completely oblivious of the black race,” said Marie Allenye, a pediatric nurse in Burtonsville, Md., who immigrated from Grenada in 1986.
-Allenye added that Trump “sides with the people who do these heinous crimes.
+“He’s completely oblivious of the black race,” said Maria Alleyne, a pediatric nurse in Burtonsville, Md., who immigrated from Grenada in 1986.
+Alleyne added that Trump “sides with the people who do these heinous crimes.
 His heart is a heart of stone, not of flesh.”

 Biden has a far more positive image among black Americans on racial issues, though a sizable minority percentage are skeptical.
 A 74 percent majority feel Biden is sympathetic to the problems of black people, while 23 percent say he is not.
 Among black Americans under age 40, that figure rises to 32 percent.

 Overall, 17 percent of black adults say Biden is biased against black people, but there are notable differences among age groups.
-Among those over age 65, just 8 percent say he is biased, compared with 14 percent among those 40-64 and 24 percent of those ages 18-39.
+Among those over age 65, 8 percent say he is biased, compared with 14 percent among those 40 to 64 and 24 percent of those ages 18 to 39.

 Asked how much Biden would do to reduce discrimination against black Americans in the criminal justice system, 65 percent say he would do “a great deal” or “some,” while 33 percent think he would do little or nothing.